Option 1: pip install (requires Python 3.10+)

 The Python AppImage includes ALL optional dependencies (openai, numpy, chromadb, pandas, etc.) plus janus-swi and the complete SWI-Prolog runtime.
 This is the batteries-included choice for neurosymbolic AI.

-# Download the Python AppImage
+# Get latest version and download the Python AppImage

-curl -L https://github.com/fabceolin/the_edge_agent/releases/latest/download/tea-python-0.8.1-x86_64.AppImage -o tea-python.AppImage
+curl -L "https://github.com/fabceolin/the_edge_agent/releases/download/v${VERSION}/tea-python-${VERSION}-x86_64.AppImage" -o tea-python.AppImage

 # Make executable and run